-Where the active rudder is provided and there is a need to put the rudder over to an angle exceeding the maximum one, arrangement of stops shall be specially considered by the Register in each case.
+Where an active rudder is installed and putting the rudder over to an angle exceeding the maximum one is required, arrangement of stops at an angle provided by the rudder design may be allowed.

-2.9.12 Control of the main steering gear shall be provided both on the navigation bridge and in the steering gear compartment.

-2.9.13 When the main steering gear is arranged according to 2.9.4 or 2.9.5, two independent steering gear control systems shall be provided, each of which shall be operable separately from the navigation bridge.
+- 2.9.12 Control of the main steering gear shall be provided both on the navigation bridge and in the steering gear compartment. - 2.9.13 When the main steering gear is arranged according to 2.9.4 or 2.9.5, two independent steering gear control systems shall be provided, each of which shall be operable separately from the navigation bridge.
 These systems may have a common steering wheel or level.
-If the control system comprises a hydraulic telemotor, the Register may waive the requirement for a second independent control system of the steering gear for the ship (with the exception of oil tankers, oil tankers (>60 °C), combination carriers, gas carriers and chemical tankers of 10 000 gross tonnage and upwards, of other ships of 70 000 gross tonnage and upwards and of nuclear ships).

-2.9.14 The auxiliary steering gear control shall be provided in the steering gear compartment.
+If the control system comprises a hydraulic telemotor, the Register may waive the requirement for a second independent control system of the steering gear for the ship (with the exception of oil tankers, oil tankers (>60 °C), combination carriers, gas carriers and chemical tankers of 10 000 gross tonnage and upwards, of other ships of 70 000 gross tonnage and upwards and of nuclear ships). - 2.9.14 The auxiliary steering gear control shall be provided in the steering gear compartment.